 The History Detective newsletter

-Tips on researching, writing and publishing, reviews of other books, free books, discount offers, and details of seminars are provided in a free, monthly, email History Detective newsletter.
+Tips on researching, writing and publishing, reviews of other books, free books, discount offers, and details of seminars are provided in a free (currently irregular) email History Detective newsletter.
 Subscribe here.

 21 August 2016: Flying to America to speak at the Federated Genealogical Societies conference at Springfield, Illinois.